 - Tier I offender who has registered for at least 10 years in a row; or

-Tier II offenders may never get off the registry early.
-They must register for all 25 years.
+You may not get off the registry early if you are a Tier II offender.
+You must register for all 25 years.

-To get off the registry early, defendants would petition their local district court.
-The court would then hold a hearing on the matter.
-Defendant would need to show the following four things:
+To get off the registry early as a Tier I- or III offender, you would petition your local district court.
+The court would then hold a hearing where you would need to show the following four things:

-- They have not picked up more felony convictions (or convictions of any crime carrying potentially more than one year in prison);
+- You have not picked up more felony convictions (or convictions of any crime carrying potentially more than one year in prison);

-- They have not picked up more sex crime convictions;
+- You have not picked up more sex crime convictions;

-- They finished their supervised release, probation, or parole; and
+- You finished your supervised release, probation, or parole; and

-- They finished a sex offender treatment program.
+- You finished a sex offender treatment program.
 This program must be certified by the state or the Attorney General of the United States.

 As discussed above, getting off the sex registry early is separate from getting off lifetime supervision early.
 They are separate processes with different requirements.